davidkarim/cap_test/README.md

 End-to-end, Paperclip config added.

-NEW END-to_END test, with OAuth.
+NEW END-to_END test, with OAuth, new permissions granularity.

 Things you may want to cover: